 Can you tell them apart?
 Both can help your company’s brand stay fresh and relevant, but there’s a world of difference between the two.
 It’s common knowledge that fashion trends fluctuate and eventually go out of style.
 But some managers forget that in a rapidly changing marketplace, so will a company’s branding.

-After all, your brand represents the core identity of your business, boiled down to a set of visually-recognizable standards that can easily capture the attention of your audience.
-So when the market or your audience shifts – because of new competitors, consumer demands, trends or simply the changing times – so can your brand’s appeal.
+After all, your brand message, identity, and positioning represents the core identity of your business, boiled down to a set of visually-recognizable standards that can easily capture the attention of your target audience.
+So when the market or your audience shifts - because of new competitors, consumer demands, trends or simply the changing times - so can your brand’s appeal.

 The logic is simple: if your target audience is changing, it’s best you change with them or get left behind.

 But the question is, how much do you change?
-Do you completely abandon your old image and go in for a total makeover?
-Or do you keep the elements of your original style so that your clients can still recognize it – while refreshing your look with some new features the way you might go in for a new haircut or lipstick.
+Do you completely abandon your old image and go in for a total makeover (i.e., complete rebrand)?
+Or do you keep the elements of your original style so that your clients can still recognize it - while refreshing your look with some new features the way you might go in for a new haircut or lipstick (i.e., brand refresh).

 That’s the key difference between undertaking a rebrand and a brand refresh.
 While the two may sound like similar concepts, the process of a brand refresh as opposed to a rebrand is vastly different, as are their impacts on your organization.
 Let’s take a look at each one:´

-Think of ditching your old wardrobe and replacing it entirely, piece by piece: unlike a brand refresh, rebranding is a total transformation.
+Think of ditching your old wardrobe and replacing it entirely, piece by piece: unlike a brand refresh, rebranding is a total overhaul of the old brand identity.
 Here, a company completely overhauls its existing branding and reinvents its brand identity, from the brand story to the elements of its visual brand.

 British fashion label Burberry is often cited as a leading example of a successful rebrand.
-A decade ago, the fashion house’s iconic check design was associated with football hooliganism, now it counts star Emma Watson as one of its brand ambassadors.
+More than a decade ago, the fashion house’s iconic check design was associated with football hooliganism, now it counts star Emma Watson as one of its brand ambassadors.
 How?
 It relied on a rebrand campaign that emphasized the company’s heritage and moved away from the check design to focus on trench coats, which are symbolic of classic, old-world fashion.
+In this example, Burberry didn’t need to redesign their products.
+Instead, they focused on revamping their brand image and brand positioning to fit their target market.

-Of course, tearing down the old brand and building from scratch is a consuming, often costly process, and one companies should not take lightly.
+Of course, tearing down the old brand and building a new look from scratch is a consuming, often costly process, and one companies should not take lightly.
 When not carried out effectively or with purpose, brands risk alienating or confusing their existing customer base or employees.
+Further, a new brand identity rolled out the wrong way may not fit an evolving target audience.

 Before embarking on a rebrand, companies should carefully consider whether to rebrand or not to rebrand and investigate tools which can help make the rebranding process as painless as possible.

-For example, Templafy’s software keeps all your documents and templates brand compliant, automating the process of rolling out your new visual identity across all your digital company content.
+For example, Templafy’s software keeps all your documents and templates brand compliant, automating the process of rolling out your new visual identity (i.e., new logo designs, typography, fonts, color palettes, etc.) across all your digital company content.
 The easy-to-use software is available across all devices and most office suites, helping to ensure a successful visual transition.
-That means you avoid customer confusion and potential rebrand failure with an embarrassing faux pas – like when an old logo crops up on a presentation deck where it definitely shouldn’t be.
+That means you avoid customer confusion and potential rebrand failure with an embarrassing faux pas - like when an old logo crops up on a presentation deck where it definitely shouldn’t be.

 Brand Refresh definition